fife and drum band

 “come along with me boys”

-Comrade Benner’s regiment occupied a position on the right-wing, facing the Southern Army under General Jackson.
-At the beginning of the engagement, the regiment had been ordered to lie down on their stomachs.
-And to shoot and roll over on their backs to load guns, thereby escaping the rebel balls.
-While in the act of loading his rifle, a cartridge became jammed in the barrel.
-Comrade Benner arose to his feet to force the round into place.
+Comrade Benner’s regiment occupied a position on the right wing, facing the Southern Army under General Jackson.
+In the beginning of the engagement, the regiment had been ordered to lie down on their stomachs to shoot and roll over on their backs to load guns, thereby escaping the rebel balls.
+While in the act of loading his rifle, a cartridge became jammed in the barrel and Comrade Benner arose to his feet to force the cartridge into place.
 While doing so, a Rebel soldier about ten paces in front of him took deliberate aim and fired, wounding him in the right shoulder, bringing Comrade Benner to his knees.
-But he bravely returned fire on the Rebel soldiers four times.
-The regiment was ordered to retire before Jackson’s attack.
+But he bravely returned fire on the Rebel soldiers four times, then the regiment was ordered to retire before Jackson’s attack.

 Jackson and his disciples

 There was a time today when the cannon fire was so fierce that every living thing tried to leave the thicket all at once.
 I watched as our lines began to break and fall back.
-The instinct of survival took over, and I began to run.
-I saw a wounded man struggle to get to his feet, and as he fell back with his last breath, he waved me back and gasped, “save yourself, boy.”
-I ran through a cloud of dust, smoke, and blood, hardly breathing from sheer terror.
-Shortly after making it to the safety of our battery lined up along the hill, a call came out throughout the camp for volunteers to be runners.
+The instinct of survival took over and I began to run.
+I saw a wounded man struggle to get to his feet and as he fell back with his last breath he waved me back and gasped “save yourself boy.”
+I ran through a cloud of dust, smoke and blood, hardly breathing from sheer terror.
+Shortly after making it to the safety of our battery lined up along the hill a call came out throughout the camp for volunteers to be runners.
 I was informed that my name had already been put on the list by an officer that saw me running from the cannon fire earlier.
 I was sent along with the men who stepped forward to the hospital tent to have a quick examination to make sure we were fit for duty as runners.
-Out of twenty-two applicants, but three passed the examination, and I was one of them.
+Out of twenty-two applicants but three passed the examination, and I was one of the them.

 “save yourself boy”

-David was detailed as a courier on the staff of General von Gilsa.
-The 153rd Regiment was a favourite with the general, and David was often associated with it.
+David was detailed as courier on the staff of General von Gilsa.
+The 153rd Regiment was a favorite with the general, and David was often associated with it.
 The general had also detailed several other men to be runners and selected them from the 153rd.

 Joseph Hooker and the Battle of Chancellorsville

 On Sunday morning, David moved with the company again into the front line of entrenchments.
-They stood opposite the center of General Hooker’s line of battle.
-They remained there until Wednesday morning when the Corps covered the withdrawal of his army to the other side.
+They stood opposite the center of General Hooker’s line of battle and remained until Wednesday morning, when the corps covered the withdrawal of his army to the other side.

 the mud march nor’easter